Muddyblack/clab-ui/docs/03-clab-ui.md

 # 3. clab-ui Package

-`clab-ui` is the shared, publishable package consumed by `containerlab-web` and `vscode-containerlab`.
+`clab-ui` is the shared, publishable package consumed by `containerlab-app` and `vscode-containerlab`.

 ## What `clab-ui` owns